Rational lines on cubic hypersurfaces II: Abstract

 \section{Abstract}

-We show that any rational cubic hypersurface of dimension at least $33$ vanishes on a projective rational line, reducing the previous lower bound of Wooley by two.
-The main ingredient is a result on linear spaces on quadratic forms over suitable imaginary quadratic field extensions of $\Q$.
+We show that any rational cubic hypersurface of dimension at least $33$ defined over a number field $K$ vanishes on a $K$-rational projective line, reducing the previous lower bound of Wooley by two.
+For $K=\Q$ we can reduce the bound to $29$.
+The main ingredients are a result on linear spaces on quadratic forms over suitable non-real quadratic field extensions, and recent work of Bernert and Hochfilzer on cubic forms over imaginary quadratic number fields for the rational case.